pebblecode/pebble-handbook/hiring-great-talent/creative-technologist/screening-candidates.md

 ## Portfolio Review

-## Phone - Panel Interview
+## Phone Interview
-The objective of the phone interview is to check that candidates meet all the requirements we are looking for in a Lead Creative Technologist role.
+The objective of the phone interview is to check that candidates meet all the requirements we are looking for in a Lead Creative Technologist.
 This means delving deeper into the specifics of the candidates skills and experience discussed in their resume.

+2 phone interviews will be held, one by a lead developer, and one by a lead designer or director.

 Calls should last no longer than 15-20 minutes.